-And we see M’Lynn walk past the more formal staircase at the front of the house:
+M’Lynn walks past the more formal staircase at the front of the house:

-You can see that staircase in this photo from the listing:
+You can see that staircase in the listing:

-Most of the rooms in the film are in what appears to be a newer addition in the back of the house, with lots of brick walls.
+Most of the rooms seen in the movie are in the addition at the back of the house:

 The staircase shown in the listing: